India’s Latest Market Cap to GDP Ratio

 - In Equity market outlook as on March 18, 2020, India’s Market Cap to GDP ratio had corrected sharply at around 56.
 It is mainly due to the recent corrections in the stock market amidst Coronavirus outbreak and its impact on economic outlook, both domestic as well as global.

-- In current Equity market outlook as on August 2020, India’s Market Cap to GDP ratio recovered to 78 from 56 in March 2020.
-The ratio also reported a sequential M-o-M rise from 73 in July 2020.
+- In current Equity market outlook as on November 18, 2020, India’s Market Cap to GDP ratio jumped 89 from 56 in March 2020.
+The ratio also reported a sequential M-o-M rise from 82 as on Oct-20.

 - So, from the above monthly trend graph, we can say that current equity valuations are slightly above the historical average of 70.

-- The comeback of FIIs (due to the heavy liquidity infused by Central Banks) has supported the Indian Stock Market to set for a recovery in April 2020.
+- FIIs (due to the heavy liquidity infused by Central Banks) has supported the Indian Stock Market to set for a recovery in April 2020.

 Limitations of The Buffett Indicator